swap357/blog/content/post/08_thoughts-python-free-threading.md

 +++

 ## tl;dr
-python's had this GIL(Global Interpreter Lock) thing since '94. limits parallel processing. new python interpreter released Oct 2024: 3.13 and 3.13t.
-3.13t - free-threaded experimental version finally drops the GIL.
+all new python 3.13t release finally drops the GIL. adds ~40% overhead to single-threaded code. on the bright side, multithreading is now truly parallel. adds its own thread-safety, mgmt overhead.

-## the backstory
+## backstory
-so we've had this global interpreter lock forever. it tells python- "one thread at a time, please" even if you've got cores sitting idle. bit of a bottleneck.
+python have had GIL(Global Interpreter Lock) since '94.

 ```ascii
 Python Threading Evolution: